ansible/community/README.md

-# Ansible Community Working Group
+# (Archived) Ansible Community Working Group

 [![Discuss on Matrix at #community:ansible.com](https://img.shields.io/matrix/community:ansible.com.svg?server_fqdn=ansible-accounts.ems.host&label=Discuss%20on%20Matrix%20at%20%23community:ansible.com&logo=matrix)](https://matrix.to/#/#community:ansible.com)

 ## Archived this repository

-We aarchived this repository in favor of more dedicated repositories under the governance of the Ansible community.
+We archived this repository in favor of more dedicated repositories under the governance of the Ansible community.
 Consider this repository content stale and outdated..

 * For presentations (formerly the `/decks` ) directory - See [ansible-community/presentations](https://github.com/ansible-community/presentations)